 Now is a good time to go over the harvested areas and remove any obvious stones or perennial weeds to prevent them from causing you problems next Spring.
 Remove any plastic plant row markers and either discard or save for use again next year.
 Fold up and store your redundant horticultural fleece and netting as this too can be used again next year.

 By now your runner and French beans will more than likely have virtually stopped producing beans, and may well have begun to die down.
 This is a good time to remove the bamboo canes for storage over the winter.
 The easiest way to remove them quickly is to cut the string or ties that hold the canes together, then cut the plants stems at ground level.
 Lift the bottom of the canes out of the ground and then pulling from the bottom slide the canes free of the plants.
 Once you have done this you will be left with a heap of foliage on the ground that can be added to your compost heap or bin.
 It is best to leave the roots of beans in the soil as they are rich in nitrogen nodules and will benefit whatever crop you choose to plant in that location next year.
 Store your bamboo canes in a dry place such as a garden shed or garage as they will eventually become brittle and rotten if left exposed to the elements all year round.

 Your tomato and cucumber plants can now be cut down and placed on the compost heap.
-Their bamboo canes also be stored for next year’s use.
+Their bamboo canes also are stored for next year’s use.

 The remains of any plants such as courgettes can be cut now and composted.

 Harvest late crops such as celery and leeks.

 Continue removing stones and perennial weeds from the newly harvested areas.
 Do not add perennial weeds to your compost as they will most likely regrow in your allotment when you use the resulting compost.